pythonarcade/arcade/doc/programming_guide/sections.rst

 This code can and often become long and with a lot of checks to know what to do.

+By using Sections, you can improve this code and automate this cimple checks.

-By using Sections this is what looks like:
+This is what looks like using Sections:

 .. code:: py